Image from P. Bourne (copyright; used with permission)

-Bubblehabs - Text by Stephen Inniss, With additional material by Tardigrada 2021 Artificial habitats that float in a planetary atmosphere, usually the atmosphere of a cool gas giant or ice giant planet.
+Bubblehabs - Text by Stephen Inniss, With additional material by Tardigrada 2021 Artificial habitats that float in a planetary atmosphere, such as a cytherian, neptunian or jovian world.

 Dirigible - Text by Stephen Inniss A neutrally buoyant atmospheric vehicle that is distinguished from other aerostats such as balloons by the fact that it can be steered and propelled.
 Dirigibles have remained a feature life on planets or in the larger habitats such as Bishop rings or Banks orbitals ever since the gas giants of Solsys were colonized in the Interplanetary Age.
 Fixed-wing craft are still preferred for rapid transport, but dirigibles of one kind or another are ubiquitous as automated cargo carriers and are also popular as leisure craft.